-Figure 4 – (left) Global 4G-LTE connections forecast (source: GSMA Intelligence). (right) Cisco Visual Networking Index 2016.
+Figure 4 – (left) Global 4G-LTE connections forecast (source: GSMA Intelligence). (right) Cisco Visual Networking Index 2017.

 Cisco also points out that in 2014 mobile video accounted for 55 percent of mobile data traffic, and this percentage will rise to 75 percent in 2020.
 This illustrates the growth opportunity for video applications, such as those explored in MOS2S.
 Orchestration tools will be part of the global broadcast and media technology market, which is set to grow to USD 44.3 billion (€34.7 billion) by 2017, up from USD 39 billion in 2012, according to research by IABM DC, a joint venture between the International Association of Broadcast Manufacturers and Devoncroft Partners.
 It found that the broadcast and media tech industry produced a compound annual growth rate of 3.6% over the previous four years.
-To zoom in on specific market details and opportunities, the MOS2S consortium partners target the markets for smart venues and habitats, live event services and mobile news providers and video-based surveillance and security.
+To zoom in on specific market details and opportunities, the MOS2S consortium partners target the markets for smart venues, live event services and mobile news providers and video-based surveillance and security.
 Below, detailed market analysis for each of these markets is provided.